First Steps into Orchard

-Widget module: Adds a small visual content that can be displayed on the side of existing content modules (like a Tag cloud next to a blog)
+Widget module: Adds a small visual element that can be displayed alongside existing content modules (like a Tag cloud next to a blog).

 Orchard comes with only one theme (called "The Theme Machine").
 However, it has enough zones to allow various arrangements.
 This is important because a site can only have one theme active at a time.
 This means the theme must be flexible enough to allow pages to have different layouts.
 If you are not satisfied, you can copy it and add more zones.